pranaygarg-1/Ecommerce-WebApp/README.md

 # Ecommerce-WebApp

-## Overview:
+## Overview :

-This project is an ecommerce web application built using ReactJS, designed to provide users with a seamless shopping experience.
+- This project is an ecommerce web application built using ReactJS, designed to provide users with a seamless shopping experience.
 It offers a wide range of products across various categories, intuitive navigation, secure payment processing, and a user-friendly interface.

-## Features:
+## Features :

 - Product Catalog: Browse through a diverse selection of products, each with detailed descriptions and images.